Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 - The above solution has a <b>time complexity</b> of `O(n)` and a constant <b>space complexity</b> `O(1)`.

 #### Fibonacci number pattern
 We can clearly see that this problem follows the <b>[Fibonacci number pattern](#fibonacci-number-pattern)</b>.
 The only difference is that in <b>Fibonacci numbers</b> every number is a sum of the two preceding numbers, whereas in this problem every count is a sum of three preceding counts.
-Here is the recursive formula for this problem:
+Here is the <i>recursive formula</i>for this problem:

 ```js
 countWays(n) = countWays(n-1) + countWays(n-2) + countWays(n-3),
 for n >=3
 ```
 This problem can be extended further.
 Instead of taking `1`, `2`, or `3` steps at any time, what if we can take up to `k` steps at any time?
-In that case, our recursive formula will look like:
+In that case, our <i>recursive formula</i>will look like:

 ```js
 countWays(n) = countWays(n-1) + countWays(n-2) + countWays(n-3) + ... + countWays(n-k),